-- Appendix D of this Environmental Report identifies and characterises current environmental baseline conditions, along with their likely evolution.
-Only with a knowledge of existing conditions, and a consideration of their likely evolution, can the effects of the Revised Draft WRMP24 be identified, described and assessed and its subsequent success or otherwise be monitored.
+- 3.1.2 Appendix D of this Environmental Report identifies and characterises current environmental baseline conditions, along with their likely evolution.
+Only with a knowledge of existing conditions, and a consideration of their likely evolution, can the effects of the Final WRMP24 be identified, described and assessed and its subsequent success or otherwise be monitored.
 This is also useful in determining the key issues for each topic that should be taken forward in the SEA, through the SEA objectives and guide questions.

 - 3.1.3 The analysis of baseline information is presented for the following topics:

 - Biodiversity, Flora and Fauna;

 - Geology Land use and Soils;

 - Water (including flood risk);

 - Air Quality;

 - Climatic Factors;

 - Population and Human Health;

-- Material Assets and Resource Use:
+- Material Assets and Resource Use;

 - Cultural Heritage; and

 - Landscape.

-- Each topic includes further sub-topics with information structured according to the following:
+- 3.1.4 Each topic includes further sub-topics with information structured according to the following:

-- Baseline Characteristics:
+- Baseline Characteristics;

 - Likely Evolution of the Baseline without the Plan;

-- Key Issues Relevant to the Assessment of the Plan. - The data has been drawn from a variety of sources, such as the water companies themselves, the Office for National Statistics (ONS), government departments (such as BEIS, Defra and DLUHC), regulators (such as NRW, NE and the EA) and a number of the plans and programmes reviewed as part of the SEA process (see Section 2 of this report and Appendix E).
+- Key Issues Relevant to the Assessment of the Plan. - 3.1.5 The data has been drawn from a variety of sources, such as the water companies themselves, the Office for National Statistics (ONS), government departments (such as BEIS, Defra and MHCLG (formerly DLUHC)), regulators (such as NRW, NE and the EA) and a number of the plans and programmes reviewed as part of the SEA process (see Section 2 of this report and Appendix E).